 U.S. Title IV Federal Direct Loans

-Subsidized: For students who qualify for subsidized Stafford loans, the government pays the interest
+Subsidized: For students who qualify for subsidized direct loans, the government pays the interest

-Unsubsidized: Students who receive an unsubsidized Stafford Loan are responsible for the interest that accrues during school, and during grace and deferment periods.
+Unsubsidized: Students who receive an unsubsidized direct loan are responsible for the interest that accrues during school, and during grace and deferment periods.
 If not paid while the student is in school, interest is capitalized (added to the loan balance) at the end of the borrower's grace period.
 The interest on this loan is minimal when compared to private loans.

 Federal Direct Loan Annual and Lifetime Limits